thkim0321/thkim0321.github.io/_pages/publications.md

 nav_order: 1
 ---

-Currently, this page is under construction.
-For now, you can find a complete publication list in my <a href = '/al-folio/assets/pdf/cv.pdf'>cv</a>.
+This page is under construction.
+For now, you can find a complete publication list in my <a href = '/thkim0321.github.io/assets/pdf/cv.pdf'>cv</a>.

 <!-- _pages/publications.md -->
 <div class="publications">